wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gb.md

 \marginfig[-2cm]{ch-handheld-gb/gulfwar.png}{The Gulf War Game Boy still plays Tetris!}{The Gulf War Game Boy.}

-I can't recall the number of times I dropped my Game Boy (or one of my sisters - whoops!): down the stairs at home "by accident" or on the concrete at school in a blind rage because of that annoying water level.
+I can't recall the number of times I dropped my (or one of my sisters) Game Boy: down the stairs at home "by accident" or on the concrete at school in a blind rage because of that annoying water level.
 Back then, instead of scraping together shattered glass and calling a cellphone repair shop, I simply had to dust off the front and maybe look around for the cartridge.

 To prove just how successful the Game Boy family would become, let us take a look at a console sales chart.
 What immediately becomes apparent is that the PlayStation 2 sits on the throne, very closely followed by the Nintendo DS family.
 The Game Boy family "only" comes in third, selling close to 119 million units in total since 1989 (including the Pocket and Color revisions).